 To be totally transparent, I felt protective and mildly concerned about someone new stepping in without much time to learn every detail of WCTH’s history.
 But those concerns were quickly put to rest.
 Alfonso, and the rest of our team of writers, have done such an outstanding job crafting Season 5.

-Alfonso jumped in with such passion for our show, and he worked tirelessly to deliver stellar story lines that jumped off the page and into our viewers’ hearts.
+Alfonso jump in with such passion for our show, and he worked tirelessly to deliver stellar story lines that jumped off the page and into our viewers’ heart.

 He was also incredibly open and collaborative with us.
-I had several opportunities to sit down with him to discuss Elizabeth’s arc.
+I have several opportunities to sit down with him and discuss Elizabeth’s arc.

 He was also so gracious to let Lori, Dan, and me contribute a few sentences of our own words to the wedding episode.